What is School Direct (train to teach)?

 Students will therefore learn how to manage themselves successfully and safely in the complex adult world they are emerging into.

 Southam College is an 11-18 school set in the heart of rural Warwickshire with 1643 students on roll, 298 of who are in the Sixth Form.
 As a result of our strong reputation, based upon outstanding achievement, wide ranging extracurricular opportunities and an ethos of support and care, the school continues to be oversubscribed.

 We have used the ‘Outstanding’ accolade to spur us on to reaching even higher standards in everything that we do.
 This is inclusive of raising student achievement, providing a wider range of memorable experiences and developing the quality of learning and teaching.
 In addition, we have continued to improve our facilities with the building of a new Science block and state of the art Music block.

 Southam College is a unique place of learning.
 Our fantastic students together with our hardworking and dedicated staff have created a culture for learning that facilitates every student fulfilling their potential.

 Our caring and celebratory ethos is underpinned by a relentless focus on student achievement, developing learning and teaching, and providing students with inspirational memorable experiences.
 Our focus on these three areas has allowed the school to excel in recent years.
 Outstanding Ofsted reports in 2011 and 2014 have been followed by the school consistently being in the top 10% of schools nationally for the past 3 years.

-We are determined to further improve our practice and make sure that everyone of our 1645 students (300 in the Sixth form) leaves school every day happy and having enhanced their learning.
-Our school motto is be the best you can be; we believe that with support of parents and school staff every student can achieve any goal.
+We are determined to further improve our practice and make sure that everyone of our students leaves school every day happy and having enhanced their learning.
+Our school motto is ‘Be the best you can be’.
+We believe that with support of parents and school staff every student can achieve any goal.